gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 }
 ```

-The JOLT `shift` spec below promotes every key inside `values` to the top level, producing a flat record that matches the Avro schema registered earlier:
+The JOLT `shift` spec below promotes every key inside `values` to the top level

 ```json
 [